YUMI Legacy

 An error (1) occurred while executing syslinux.
 Your USB drive won’t be bootable.

-Ensure your drive is formatted with a Fat32 or NTFS partition and an MBR (Master Boot Record). exFAT and GPT partitions are not supported.
-If you encounter the error:
+The drive must be formatted as FAT32 or NTFS with an MBR partition table. exFAT and GPT are not supported.
+If you also see:

 Insane primary (MBR) partition.
 Can’t find myself on the drive I booted from

-The Windows to Go option creates a 20GB VHD file, requiring an NTFS-formatted drive.
-Fat32 is not supported due to file size limits.
-Fast flash drives are recommended for optimal performance.
+The Windows To Go option creates a 20GB VHD file and requires an NTFS-formatted drive – FAT32 is not supported due to the 4GB file size limit.
+Fast flash drives are strongly recommended for acceptable performance.

-• -wimboot: Stores extracted Multi Windows Installers in separate directories.
+• -wimboot: Stores extracted Windows installers in separate directories.

-• -bootmgr: Moves bootmgr and bcd files to the root of the drive (requires Windows Vista+ to use bcdedit).
+• -bootmgr: Moves bootmgr and BCD files to the root of the drive (requires Windows Vista or later and bcdedit).

-YUMI Legacy does not natively support UEFI boot, but you can manually set up UEFI by moving the bootmgr, bootmgr.efi, and boot folder to the root of the drive.
+YUMI Legacy does not natively support UEFI boot for Windows.
+Manual UEFI setup is possible by moving bootmgr, bootmgr.efi, and the boot folder to the root of the drive, but this is unsupported and may not work reliably.

-1. Try Unlisted ISO (Grub Partition 4): Boots an ISO using Grub and a 4th partition table placeholder.
+1. Try Unlisted ISO (GRUB Partition 4): Boots an ISO using GRUB with a 4th partition table placeholder.

-2. Try Unlisted ISO (Grub): Boots an ISO without creating a placeholder.
+2. Try Unlisted ISO (GRUB): Boots an ISO using GRUB without creating a partition placeholder.

-3. Try Unlisted ISO (Grub From RAM): Boots a small ISO from system memory, freeing the USB drive for other tasks.
+3. Try Unlisted ISO (GRUB from RAM): Loads a small ISO entirely into system memory, freeing the USB port for other use during the session.

-4. Try Unlisted ISO (via Syslinux): Original boot method, works for many distributions but not all.
+4. Try Unlisted ISO (Syslinux): The original boot method – works for many distributions but not all.

-YUMI supports the casper-rw persistence feature for Ubuntu-based distributions.
-Multiple persistent distributions can coexist, each with its own casper-rw file.
-Note: Persistence may not work on NTFS-formatted USB drives or with certain distributions.
+YUMI Legacy supports the casper-rw persistence method for Ubuntu-based distributions.
+Multiple distributions can coexist on the same drive, each with its own casper-rw file.
+Persistence may not function correctly on NTFS-formatted drives or with non-Ubuntu-based distributions.

 Error 60: File for drive emulation must be in one contiguous disk area

-This is common with persistence files on NTFS drives.
-To fix it, defragment your ISO or persistence file using a tool like Defraggler.
+This error typically occurs with persistence files on NTFS drives due to file fragmentation.
+Fix it by defragmenting the ISO or persistence file using a tool such as Defraggler: